artefactual/atom-docs/user-manual/access-content/navigate.rst

 type - clicking the "View all" link for a particular type of record will redirect the user to a browse page of results.

-Additionaly, when a user has viewed an :term:`archival institution` record, clicking in the search box will reveal a set of :term:`radio buttons <radio button>` that allow the user limit the search results to the holdings of the most recently viewed :term:`archival institution`, or to search globally
+Additionally, when a user has viewed an :term:`archival institution` record, clicking in the search box will reveal a set of :term:`radio buttons <radio button>` that allow the user limit the search results to the holdings of the most recently viewed :term:`archival institution`, or to search globally